 Our audit work in relation to the valuation of the pension fund net liability is currently underway.
-We have written to the actuary to get additional information around material experience items and the duration of liabilities.
+We have written to the actuary to get additional information around material experience items and the duration of liabilities, and obtained relevant responses, which we considered to be appropriate.
+We are required to test the cashflow data sent to the actuary, which is currently underway.